-Photoshop Elements 4.0
+Photoshop Elements 4.0 full review

 With an eye toward its core audience of non-professional photo enthusiasts, Adobe has made improvements to its fourth version of Photoshop Elements that make it easier than ever to edit, organise and share digital photos.
 Despite its consumer-level price tag, Elements 4.0 sports some new tools that many gurus wish the full-blown Photoshop had.

 Indeed, this release, which adds a snappy red-eye fix and simplified extract tool, continues to blur the distinction between those who really need the power of Photoshop CS2 and those who could live contentedly in the land of Elements.

 Aside from a couple of new items in the toolbar, the workspace and interface appear unchanged, which is a good thing.
 A welcome addition is the descriptive icons sprinkled throughout the menu system – a terrific visual cue for newcomers to digital photo editing.

 Elements users now enjoy nearly the full power and organisational prowess of Adobe Bridge, which is derived straight from its Creative Suite 2.

 Bridge is a separate application and feels very similar to Apple’s iPhoto 6.
 Within Bridge you can manage, sort, delete, and view your image collection in a number of different ways.
 Bridge also displays file properties such as name, type, size, dimension, resolution, creation date, modified date, bit depth, colour mode, camera, and whether the flash was on or off, to name a few.

 A new partnership between Adobe and Kodak lets you print photos or greeting cards and share your photos online, all within Bridge’s built-in browser.